elastisys/compliantkubernetes/docs/user-guide/logs.md

 And OpenSearch was able to infere that **release_date** is of type **date**, and **title** is of type **text**.

 You should be aware that OpenSearch type detection is based on some Internal rules, which by no means will infere the correct type for every field.
-Let's take this example :
+Let's take this example:

 We will recreate the **movies** index, and add a new field called `duration_minutes`, and wrap the value in quotes: